LynneMcGrail/Portfolio-Project-3-Word-it/README.md

 ## Testing
 ### PEP8 CI Testing
 The `run.py` file has been passed through [PEP8 CI](https://pep8ci.herokuapp.com/).
-The file was checked with a few errors returned
+The file was checked with a few errors returned, detailed in unsolved errors below.

 <details>
   <summary>run.py</summary>